NOTE

 Losing my identity with Japanese

 Eventually, as all new things do, the novelty ran out.
-It didn’t make me stop the hobby like I had with other hobbies in the past, but the feeling I described above became prominent again.
+It didn’t make me stop the hobby like I had with other hobbies in the past, but the feeling of loneliness I described above became prominent again.
 I remember not really attributing it to feeling lonely, but to feeling like I was missing something in my life.

-To skip past the boring stuff, after some hard discussions with my fiancee at the time, we realized that we both wanted different things in life.
+To skip past the boring stuff, after some hard discussions with my partner at the time, we realized that we both wanted different things in life.
 At the same time, we also recognized that we didn’t have the capcity to meet each other’s needs, and so we made the difficult decision to part ways.

 After the breakup, I clung to Japanese and even doubled down on my study time.
 Spending hours before and after work studying, along with 8+ hours on the weekends sometimes.
 Hardly maintainable, and I burnt out 1-2 months post breakup.